luosihao/AF-Detection-DirStat/README.md

 `My_e2e.py` contains a PyTorch model designed for processing RRI.

+Note: We have provided an example script for training a model, named `training_model_example.py`.
+You will need to modify the file path and the method of data reading to accommodate your own dataset.

 ## Input Format

 The expected input for the model is an RRI (normalized with frequency, converted to a numerical value in seconds) PyTorch tensor with the shape (batch_size, 1, time_series_length), where: